ARMmbed/uvisor/README.md

 ### Quickstart

 Currently the Client application is made of two mutually untrusted modules:
 * box   - the main application
 * xor   - an example library to show modules isolation and secure context switch
+* timer - an example library to show modules isolation and unprivileged interrupt handling

 #### Flash both uvisor and client:
 ```Bash